zspoliver16/python-non-sqlalchemy-code-challenge-articles/README.md

-# Object Relations Code Challenge - Articles
+# Phase 3 Code Challenge: Articles - without SQLAlchemy (Updated)

 For this assignment, you will be working with a Magazine domain.